pwuethri/pwuethri.github.io/content/posts/220517_installing_wsl.md

 One nifty trick is to link the Windows home folder to Linux's home folder via a symbolic link `ln -s /mnt/c/Users/<username> ~/winhome`.
 This will make the access to the Windows files easy via the command `cd ~/winhome`.

 Packages can be updated and upgraded as usual via `sudo apt update && sudo apt upgrade`.
+As an example, **git** can be installed via `sudo apt-get update` followed by `sudo apt-get install git`.
+The version can be checked with `git --version`.

 # Setting up Windows Terminal